s-barrah/react-anagram/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Development
 Download or clone this repo.
 In the project directory, run:
 ```bash
 $ yarn install
 ```